mattcleigh/mltools/README.md

 ## Installation

 Clone this repository and install dependencies from requirements.txt.
-Alternatively, install via pyproject.toml using pip, since it references the same requirements file.
+Alternatively, install via pyproject.toml using pip.

 ## Usage

-There are no script in this project.
-Instead, import the modules and classes you need.
+There are no scripts in this project.
+Instead, import the modules and classes as needed.
 ```
 mltools/
 ├── docker                   # Docker-related files